 It isn’t clear whether the letter refers to the whole tax evasion case, parts of it, or new charges in the Tvind case.
 It’s also not clear who sent the request, as BT possesses only an excerpt.

-When BT pointed out that the letter directly refers to a prosecution waiver request in the Tvind case, Jensen deflected by advising the newspaper to “ask the Finance Police” about it.
+When BT pointed out that the letter directly refers to a prosecution waiver request in the Tvind case, Jensen deflected by advising the newspaper to “ask the Financial Police” about it.

-The Finance Police declined to comment to BT on the case, except to confirm that it’s still pending.
+The Financial Police declined to comment to BT on the case, except to confirm that it’s still pending.

 Danish politicians: Bring Amdi home